Telephone: 604 444-4889

 About the ContributorsLarry Tremblay

 Larry Tremblay is a writer, director, actor and specialist in Kathakali, an elaborate dance theatre form which he has studied on numerous trips to India.
-He has published twenty books as a playwright, poet, novelist and essayist.
-The recent publication of Talking Bodies (Talonbooks, 2001) brought together four of his plays in English translation.Chantal Bilodeau
+He has published twenty books as a playwright, poet, novelist and essayist, and is one of Quebec’s most-produced and translated playwrights (his plays have been translated into twelve languages).Chantal Bilodeau

 Chantal Bilodeau is a New York–based playwright and translator originally from Montreal.
 Her play Sila won first prize in the 2012 Earth Matters on Stage Ecodrama Festival and the 2011 Uprising National Playwriting Competition.
 She is the recipient of a Jerome Travel and Study Grant and a National Endowment for the Arts Fellowship.